panghalamit/tx-lifecycle-test/README.md

 Sending multiple transactions from different accounts.

-* This testcase to see how txpool config parameters govenn txpool management.
+* This testcase to see how txpool config parameters govern txpool management.
 * accountslots determines minimum allowed pending txs from a account.
 * globalslots determines maximum allowed pending tx from all accounts to prevent DOS.
   * if total size of pending list is above globalslots value, non-local txs are moved to queue with an attempt to honour accountslots if possible.